There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 Our Top Pick For a Best Small Subwoofer: Definitive Technology ProSub 800

 The Definitive Technology ProSub 800 is the crowned winner of our best compact subwoofer review.
-The best small subwoofer isn’t only about size, but the sound quality also plays a big role.
+The best small subwoofer isn’t only about size, but the audio quality also plays a big role.
 For those that like to save on space and money but like big sound, the ProSub 800 has a high 300-watt output that delivers a further reach than most smaller subs.

 You can combine the ProSub 800 into your living space to create a full surrounding sound system with plenty of connection options for easy integration.
 The adjustable rubber feet serve to protect your floors and can be adjusted to compensate for uneven flooring or height requirements.